 Things began to go good then.
 They worked together and it got so that we went along good.
 And out of that dollar they worked for together, they made a living.

-I though that's all he had was that team of horses, but when I landed at his plantation on the Mississippi Forks, you ought to see the horses he had!
-My step-dad had seven, six, head of ponies.
+I thought that all my step-dad had was that team of horses that I saw at the Portage Lake powwow, but when I landed at his plantation on the Mississippi Forks, you ought to see the horses he had!
+My step-dad had seven -- six -- head of ponies.
 He had six head and they all just looked alike.
 They were calico ponies.
-He had a farm where the Leech River goes into Mud Lake and where the Mississippi departs.
+He had a farm where the Leech River comes out of Mud Lake and where the Mississippi departs.
 His farm was that point.
 They called it "Nason Point."
 He owned a fraction of all of that.
 So he raised cattle.

 Jack Nason was good to us.
 Boy, he had a nice team of horses.
 Pulling a big load of wood was nothing to those horses, because they were round and fat.
-He fed them.
-He let them run wild on their own.
+He fed them, but he let them run wild on their own.

 I called my step-dad my father.
-As a father, he is a father of mine, Mr. Nason, J. Nason, Jack Nason.
+As a father, he is a father of mine -- Mr. Nason . . .
+J. Nason . . .
+Jack Nason. . . .
 He was a friend with everyone that knew him in the north where he was living.
 He lived a life; he worked; he tried hard.
 He was a heavy man.
 He was good to the children.
 He talked to us.
-We listened to him, or tried to.
-Mother didn't have a word.
+We listened to him -- or tried to.
 Mother didn't have a word when he was talking.
-Mother didn't butt-in.(25)
+Mother didn't butt-in.(31)

-I was proud of my Step-Dad, Mr. Nason, at that time.
-And he would sit and point and give orders, details.
+I was proud of my Step-Dad -- Mr. Nason -- even at that time.
+And he would sit and point and give orders -- details.

 "All right, then you do this," those three brothers of mine would say.

-"I'll do that; maybe I'll have to go to town."
+"I'll do that; and maybe I'll even have to go to town to do it."

 My step-brothers were good.
 I have nice step-brothers and we agreed pretty good; we tried.

 The girls worked by their mother.
 They had their orders.
 It went along pretty good like that.